 - To show proof of ownership.

-- To show your California driver license or identification (DL/ID) card with photo.
+- To show your California driver license or identification (DL/ID) card.

-- To show your out-of-state DL/ID card with a secondary photo ID.
+- To show your out-of-state or out-of-country DL/ID card and a secondary photo ID.

 - A Verification of Vehicle (REG 31) form.

 - An additional form for special license plates.

 When to Replace Your License Plates or Stickers